Elrey Borge Jeppesen: Biography

 Jeppesen was the first to design en-route procedures, let-down procedures, approach procedures, and the all-important, missed-approach procedure.
 If the weather were bad and visibility dropped to zero, if the Jeppesen Airway Manual had a missed approach procedure for that particular airport, the pilot could use it to determine what heading to turn, how to miss any mountains, and how high to climb.
 Today, many airlines use the Jeppesen Airway Manual for navigation.
 In 1934, as demand picked up, Jeppesen founded Jeppesen & Co. in the basement of his Salt Lake City home to sell his information for $10 a copy.

 On September 24, 1936, Jeppesen married his flight attendant, Nadine Liscomb.
 She helped him run his company, working as secretary and treasurer until the company was sold in 1961.

 On June 10, 1941, Jeppesen was involved in an accident at Denver Municipal Airport.
 While landing in a rainstorm, the United DC-3 aircraft overran the landing area, traveling through the airport boundary lights and into a 3 ft ditch where the right landing gear failed.
 Neither the crew nor any of the 15 passengers were injured, but the aircraft itself sustained major damage.

 In the 1940s, with the onset of World War II, the United States Army and Navy kept Jeppesen busy supplying them with his charts.
 Jeppesen retired from United Airlines (into which Boeing Air Transport had merged) in 1954.

 In 1961, Jeppesen sold his company, staying on as chairman.

 On November 26, 1996, Jeppesen died at the age of 89.

 Legacy

-The Jeppesen Company continues to exist today, currently as a subsidiary of Boeing Commercial Airplanes, which acquired the business in October 2000.
+The Jeppesen Company continues to exist today, formerly as a subsidiary of Boeing Commercial Airplanes, which acquired the business in October 2000.

 A 16 ft statue of Jeppesen, by artist George Lundeen, was in the center of the main terminal at Denver International Airport.
 Around the base of the statue was the accolade: "Airmail Pilot - Airline Captain - Wing Walker - Air Navigation Pioneer - Barnstormer - Air Safety Pioneer - Businessman - Instructor".
 The main terminal is also named in his honor.
 Jeppesen was the first passenger to disembark from the first flight to arrive at the new airport, United Flight 1474 from Colorado Springs on February 28, 1995.

 The Museum of Flight holds the Elrey B. Jeppesen Collection in its archives.
 A facsimile of the Little Black Book is also on display in the museum's galleries.